 The Faculty of Arts & Social Sciences (FASS) is the oldest and one of the largest faculties at Dalhousie, with hundreds of courses, 140 professors, and thirty-five academic programs that encompass the arts, humanities, and social sciences.
-This year, FASS will continue to place a priority on paying down its deficit.
 The Faculty holds a unique position in the university-many students taking FASS courses are registered in programs outside of FASS.
 This requires the Faculty to remain intentional about understanding growth areas so it can make the most of opportunities and ensure adequate resourcing.
-In addition to maintaining established partnerships with other Faculties and its close connection with University of King's College, FASS is developing exciting new programming and preparing to participate in program extensions.
+In addition to maintaining established partnerships with other Faculties and its close connection with University of King's College, FASS is developing exciting new programming through the Black and African Diaspora Studies (BAFD) program and Indigenous Studies program.
+FASS remains mindful of its budget challenges, as it continues to invest strategically.
 Student supports will focus on retention through the continuation of foundational first semester course offerings and innovative collaborations with the Student Success Centre.
-Several significant research initiatives are underway, and research plans include exploring work around emerging interests such as food systems and immigration/migration.
+Several significant research initiatives are underway; research plans include work around emerging interests in food systems across Canada, and immigration/forced migration.
 The Faculty will focus on furthering inclusive excellence among faculty and staff while exploring flexible work arrangements and continuing regular communications in support of a healthy workplace.